For Richer, For Poorer

 For All the Days of Our Lives

 I wish I had a tidy little ending to this story.
-I’d love to be able to impart some wisdom, to demonstrate how to get you and your partner on the same financial page.
+I’d love to impart some wisdom to demonstrate how to get you and your partner on the same financial page.

 It goes without saying that communication is key.
-But even more than that, you need to know where your partner is coming from.
-Their hopes, their fears; their present and their past.
+Even more than that, you need to know where your partner is coming from—their hopes, their fears, their present and their past.

 Because not every love story goes by the book.
 All relationships are different and unique.